gavineadie/SatelliteKit/README.md

 ### Satellite

-Having obtained the `Elements` for a satellite, it is used to initialize a `Satellite` struct which will manage the propagation of the object's position and velocity as time is varied from the epochal t₀=0 of the element set.
+Having obtained the `Elements` for a satellite (a `struct` which holds only a description of the orbital elements), it is used to initialize a `Satellite` struct to manage the propagation of the object's position and velocity as time is varied from the epochal t₀=0 of the element set.
 Whether the object requires the "deep space" propagator, or not, is determined within the `Satellite` initialization.

 The `Satellite` initializers are: